aniv/mybrew/README.md

 ## Usage

-Run `python3 brew.py` and review pull requests on Github.com periodically for changes
+Run `python3 brew.py` (or `uv run brew.py`) and review pull requests on Github.com periodically for changes

 To install `brew` packages from the list generated, run `xargs brew install < apps.txt`